Jiayi21/DVR3D-python-interface/DVR3Dinterface/README.md

 These variables could be provided within either "Fortran" block of combined input file, or anywhere in a single input file.

-Also, they can be manually given or overwrite by commandline arguments while running parseArun and parseBatch run.
+Also, they can be manually given or overwrite by commandline arguments while running parseArun.
+For batch run, these should only be given in combined input file.
+See README under input folder.
 ~~~~
   --clearAll     If set, delete all fort.x file
   --saveStream   If set, save "optional" stream fort.x files